Whither Our UK NHS ? Consultation Responses

 was made by the previous government.

-The present government has accepted that the service is 'broken' and decided to request input from the public and NHS staff
+The present government has accepted that the service is 'broken' (all the fault of the Tories of course!) and decided to request input from the public and NHS staff

 before attempting to implement any major reforms.
-This is a welcome development
+This was a welcome development

-and does the minister and his department credit.
+and did the new minister and his department credit.
 However, in the interests of

 openness we need to ensure the responses are actively considered, and where